Pradeep7879/HelpFullNotes/README.md

             Cacheability metadata consists of 3 properties:

             cache tags
-            For dependencies on data managed by Drupal, like entities & configuration
+            For dependencies on data managed by Drupal, like entities & configuration.
+            A cache will be invalidated when a cache tag is matched. example:-   user:10 (invalidates the cache when User entity 10 changes) node:8 (invalidates the cache when Node entity 8 changes)

             cache contexts
-            For variations, i.e. dependencies on the request context
+            For variations, i.e. dependencies on the request context.
+            Cache contexts are represented in sets of strings. example:-   user.roles (vary by user’s role)
+                        url (vary by the entire url)
+                        url.path.is_front (vary by the front page)

             cache max-age
             For time-sensitive caching, i.e. time dependencies